FaHeymann/fheymann.de/content/about.md

 Hi, you can call me Fabian.

-I'm a 29 year old software developer from Braunschweig, Germany currently employed at [Finanzcheck.de](https://finanzcheck.de).
+I'm a 30 year old software developer from Braunschweig, Germany currently employed at [Finanzcheck.de](https://finanzcheck.de).
-I enjoy working with open source software, Kubernetes and the Cloud.
-My go-to language is javascript.
+I enjoy working with open source software, Kubernetes and AWS.
+My go-to language is usually Javascript.

-This site was build with [Hugo](https://github.com/gohugoio/hugo).
-The source can be found on [GitHub](https://github.com/FaHeymann/fheymann.de).
+I will probably not post much on here.
+You can contact me on LinkedIn or Xing if you want to.